StayPirate/eramba-grc/README.md

 # Eramba Community Edition

+* Initialize the Eramba submodule executing `git submodule update --init --remote`.
+Running it from this branch, the Eramba `community edition` docker-files will be fetched
 * Follow the instructions in eramba folder
 * Build images with `docker-compose build`
 * Run services with `docker-compose up -d`